How to Apply for Financial Aid Funding

 3. New and returning students must be approved for admission or readmission to UHV through the Office of Admissions.
 Applications for admission are located at http://www.uhv.edu/oar/forms.aspx.

 Required documentation for your file should be completed by the priority deadline to ensure award determination for the appropriate term.
 Applications completed after the priority deadlines will be processed on a "first completed, first awarded" basis.
 If the priority deadline is not met, other arrangements must be made for the payment of your initial fees.
-To view payment options offered by the Bursar's Office, go to http://www.uhv.edu/bursar/PaymentPlans.aspx.
+To view payment options offered by the Student Billing and Card Services Office, go to http://www.uhv.edu/bursar/PaymentPlans.aspx.

 STUDENTS APPLYING FOR FEDERAL, STATE, AND INSTITUTIONAL FINANCIAL AID: